k2view-academy/K2View-Academy/articles/02_fabric_architecture/01_fabric_architecture_overview.md

 APIs can also be invoked as part of flows inside the ETL/Business Logic layer.

 **DB Query:**
-By default, Fabric will support any connection to any Database supporting a JDBC driver.
+By default, Fabric will support any [connection to any Database](/articles/05_DB_interfaces/03_DB_interfaces_overview.md) supporting a JDBC driver.
 If not supported in Fabric&#39;s standard interface types module, users can define new DB types in accordance with the database and its JDBC driver specifications.
 Fabric can also be extended programmatically to invoke proprietary drivers or interfaces.

 #### 3.3.2 Data-processing & Business Logic
 In this section we will go through the types of transformations used by the business rules and flows created by users depending upon the project requirements.

-**Data pre-processing:**
+**Data Pre-processing:**
 Different projects have different data processing needs, for which Fabric offers a range of built-in functions and libraries, that can be invoked either individually or collectively:

 - Data anonymization: Fabric provides a masking process (c.f.
 5.4) that can be used to anonymize data for R&amp;D or QA purposes.